rmarable/Ec2InstanceMaker/README.md

 ### Destroying Instances

-**kill-instance.$INSTANCE_NAME.sh.** is a personalized script designed to terminate specific EC2 instances (or instance families), EC2 security groups, IAM entities, and any associated storage resources that were created along with the instance.
-It is generated by make-instance.py and will delete itself when the instances it was built with are terminated.
+**kill-instance.$INSTANCE_NAME.sh** is a personalized script designed to terminate specific EC2 instances, EC2 security groups, IAM entities, and any associated storage resources that were tagged with the instance_serial_nunber.
+It is generated by make-instance.py and will delete itself when all tagged instances and resources are terminated.

 To invoke: